-- 8.1 To authorise the Senior Manager, Planning, Environment and Public Protection Services to approve the application subject to the following scope of conditions and where indicated, the submission of specific information in accordance with the requirements of conditions prior to the commencement of the development; - Temporary operations involving the import of 19,000 tonnes of material to be implemented within a three-months timescale of the date of notification to the Local Planning Authority, - Permitted Operations & Compliance with the Submitted Details/Plans, - Import of materials restricted to 500 tonnes per day, between the hours of 08.00 17.00 Mon to Fri & 08.00 13.00 on a Saturday, or 25 loads per day, - Restoration to commence within 5 years of the date of the permission or within 3 years of the completion of land raise operations, whichever the sooner, unless a further planning permission is granted, - Mitigation measures to reduce the impact on redshank, rock pipit and other features of local biodiversity interest, including; - Prohibiting construction/dumping work one hour before and one hour after high tide, i.e. a no work period of 3 hours encompassing high tide, - To avoid damage to nesting birds (rock pipits) no construction/dumping on the coastal slopes between (1st March and 1st August), - Biodiversity enhancement to be incorporated into the development including features for waders & rock pipits, - Monitoring surveys should be undertaken during the construction period to check that birds are continuing to use the site and that measures to minimise disturbance are being implemented successfully, - Development to include provision for biodiversity enhancement, - Removal of civil engineering equipment, structures & surplus plant machinery upon completion of the development, - Control of fugitive Dust & provision of on-site wheelwash equipment, - Use restricted to the disposal of inert materials, - Details of rip-rap material to be submitted for the approval of the Local Planning Authority prior to the commencement of development, - Pollution control measures and the submission of a Construction Environment Management Plan to be submitted for the approval of the Local Planning Authority prior to the commencement of development, - Fuels or lubricants to be stored in a location to be agreed in writing with the Local Planning Authority.
+- Prohibiting construction/dumping work one hour before and one hour after high tide, i.e. a no work period of 3 hours encompassing high tide, - To avoid damage to nesting birds (rock pipits) no construction/dumping on the coastal slopes between (1st March and 1st August), - Biodiversity enhancement to be incorporated into the development including features for waders & rock pipits, - Monitoring surveys should be undertaken during the construction period to check that birds are continuing to use the site and that measures to minimise disturbance are being implemented successfully, - Development to include provision for biodiversity enhancement, - Removal of civil engineering equipment, structures & surplus plant machinery upon completion of the development, - Control of fugitive Dust & the provision of on-site wheelwash equipment to be the subject of a planning condition, - Use restricted to the disposal of inert materials, - Condition to specify the detailed design of the rip-rap material to specify the minimum and maximum size of stone to be used and any future maintenance requirements, - Pollution control measures, site monitoring and ecological mitigation to be implemented in accordance with the Construction Environment Management Plan, - Applicant to implement a scheme of water sampling and analysis to ascertain the presence of pollutants, - Fuels or lubricants to be stored in a location to be agreed in writing with the Local Planning Authority.
 Bunding to be at least 110% of the fuel tank capacity, - Note to applicant referring to the consultation response of Natural Resources Wales and Gwynedd Council Flood Risk Management and Coastal Erosion service, - Note to applicant that the responsibility and subsequent liability for safe development and secure occupancy of the site rests with the developer and/or landowner, - Note to applicant that the application has been assessed in accordance with the seven sustainability goals of the Well-being of Future Generations Act (Wales) 2015.